-So your ex did something that has distressed you!
+So your ex did something that has distressed or angered you.
 Your first instinct will probably be to lash out at them on the phone or through texts – but you should avoid doing so at all costs.
 This holds especially true if your children are with you.

 Bad-mouthing and criticizing won’t change your ex’s behavior in any way.
 In fact, it may cause your relationship with them to strain further.
 Kind words, on the other hand, can go a long way in improving your relationship.
 Sincere praise for their parenting skills or the effort they’re putting in can heal past wounds and enable you to co-parent amicably.
 Try to speak positively about your ex in front of your kids.

 Money matters often give rise to tension among divorcing couples.
 Parents can differ on subjects such as child support, alimony, and other financial issues.
 Such problems can be especially troublesome if one parent has limited funds and is stuck with an unfriendly ex.
 Even small matters such as what toys and clothes are to be brought to the other parent’s house can lead to acrimony.

 It is important to not let your children feel guilty about not bringing the things you purchased back from the other parent’s home.
 Regardless of the issue at hand, your children should not feel like they’re causing the problems between you and your ex.

 Recognize that you can control only what happens at your house.
 One way to deal with issues caused by losing new clothes is to wash the clothes your children are wearing when they arrive and dress them in the same clothes when they go back to your ex’s house.
 This way, you need not worry about losing the clothes you have purchased.

 4. Make the Children’s Transition Between Homes as Easy as Possible.